Tawteen partners with Microsoft for energy sector innovation

 Under the MoU, Tawteen and Microsoft will focus their efforts on four main areas:

-- Skills Development: Conduct programs to upskill and reskill the workforce to stay relevant in the digital era and sustain their digital transformation agendas such as the National Skilling Program for Energy Sector Employees, the Future Digital Leaders Skilling Program and Erada Internship program.
+*Skills Development: Conduct programmes to upskill and reskill the workforce to stay relevant in the digital era and sustain their digital transformation agendas such as the National Skilling Programme for Energy Sector Employees, the Future Digital Leaders Skilling Programme and Erada Internship programme.

-- Innovative partner ecosystem: Leverage Microsoft programs to empower local SMEs and startups with competencies to join other established local and global energy partners that lead responsible innovation across the energy sector with the aim to build groundbreaking energy solutions to serve the region and the world, such as Microsoft for Startups program and Microsoft Commercial marketplace.
+*Innovative partner ecosystem: Leverage Microsoft programmes to empower local SMEs and startups with competencies to join other established local and global energy partners that lead responsible innovation across the energy sector with the aim to build groundbreaking energy solutions to serve the region and the world, such as Microsoft for Startups programme and Microsoft Commercial marketplace.

 This collaboration between Tawteen and Microsoft comes following the launch of the Microsoft Cloud Datacenter Region in Qatar, which delivers a comprehensive set of enterprise-grade cloud services for developers and businesses of all sizes to create new customer experiences, transform their business and operations and accelerate the pace of innovation.